BMW motorcycle compression testing

 I am most familiar with the second method and will describe it.
 The engine must be warmed up to get an accurate result.
 When removing a spark plug, always make sure that there is no dirt or crud at the base of the plug.
 Loose dirt may cause real trouble.
 Many mechanics use a blast of air to clean out the area.
 That isn’t always good enough.
 The air blast may not break all of the crud loose.
 I prefer to break the spark plug loose 1/2 turn and then blast it with air.

 I like to remove both plugs on a BMW twin.
-Screw in the hose on the cylinder to be tested.
+Screw the hose in on the cylinder to be tested.
 Give it a few slow kicks to feel the cylinder when it is on compression and the one that has none.
 Lay the gauge head where you can observe it easily.
 Open the throttle completely.
 That allows maximum air to get into the cylinder for compression.
 Failure to have it open will give false results.
 All human errors in measurement will give a low reading.
 I have seen engines that were torn down just because someone failed to measure the compression correctly.

 Bring the kickstart lever up to compression and then lift the lever up to the top of its travel.
 Now give it one healthy kick and observe the number.
 After the kick, is the needle moving down or staying stable?
 If the needle moves down, then you have a leak.
 The leak could be in your compression gauge or in the top end.
 That number should be about 1/2 of the total that you will eventually reach.
 Now give it the second kick and note the number.

 Give it a third, fourth, fifth, and sixth kick.
 Use a total of only six kicks.
-If you arrived at a total of 125 psi, note that too Here is how it should look.
+If you arrived at a total of 125 psi, note that too.
+Here is how it should look.